Mk260920002/Ride-Sharing/README.md

 # Ride-Sharing

-This repo contaion different versoning of implementaion for ride sharing application by using best practice for Design Pricipal &amp; patterns
+This repo contains different versions of implementations for a ride-sharing application, using best practices for Design Principles & patterns.